matthewepler/ggdb-heroku/README.md

 ## Dev Notes
 When you first run the app, you may get a warning about 'Synchronous XMLHttpRequest...'
 Don't worry.
 It's part of how Firebase works and is addressed in this [StackOverflow post](http://stackoverflow.com/questions/32467144/firebase-synchronous-xmlhttprequest-deprecated).

+## At launch time
+allow use of nav dropdown